adibshirazi/AbandonedBuildNet/README.md

 ## How It Works

-- Neural Network Playground:
+- Neural Network Simulation:
-  - Input indicators (e.g., Building Age, Maintenance Score) feed into a simulated neural network.
+  - Input indicators (e.g., Building Age, Maintenance Score) are processed using predefined rules, simulating a neural network's behavior.
   - Outputs are dynamically updated to show the probability of abandonment.
 - Control Panel:
   - Sliders allow for real-time adjustments of key metrics.
-  - Immediate feedback visualizes the impact of changes.
+  - Immediate feedback visualizes the impact of changes on the predicted abandonment status.

 ## Getting Started